idkcode22/DebrisTweaksPlus/README.md

 10. Edit Debris Colors
 # Installation
 1. Get required mods which is BSIPA, BeatSaberMarkupLanguage (BSML), SiraUtil and get these mods for 1.39 or 1.39.1
-2. Download and extract the "Plugins.zip" from realeases
+2. Download and extract the "Plugins.zip" from releases
 3. Then select the "Plugins" folder
 4. Move the folder where you have beat saber installed